 Embedded metal has been used for strengthening masonry structures for hundreds of years.
-Most commonly the embedded metal includes:
+Most commonly, the embedded metal comprises:

 Sandberg embedded metal location investigation surveys typically use a combination of metal detection and Ground Penetrating Radar (GPR) scanning techniques.
-Metal detection offers a quick method to identify areas of metal.
-It should be noted that most metal detectors are electromagnetic and will only detect ferrous metals; they will not detect stainless steel or brass.
-GPR will detect all metals and also provide information about the depth and information about section and approximate size may also be possible.
-GPR can also help determine construction detail, thickness of construction and detect other features such as voids.
+Both are non-intrusive.
+Metal detection offers a quick method to identify areas of metal; however, most metal detectors are electromagnetic and will only detect ferrous metals.
+They will not detect stainless steel or brass.
+GPR will detect all metals and provide information about depth, as well as information about section and approximate size.
+It can also help determine construction detail, the thickness of construction and detect other features such as voids.